Natooz/MidiTok/docs/bases.rst

 Tokens & TokSequence input / output format
 --------------------------------------------

-Depending on the tokenizer at use, the **format** of the tokens returned by the `:py:func:`miditok.MIDITokenizer.encode` method may vary, as well as the expected format for the :py:func:`miditok.MIDITokenizer.decode` method.
-The format is given by the :py:func:`miditok.MIDITokenizer.io_format` property.
+Depending on the tokenizer at use, the **format** of the tokens returned by the `:py:func:`miditok.MusicTokenizer.encode` method may vary, as well as the expected format for the :py:func:`miditok.MusicTokenizer.decode` method.
+The format is given by the :py:func:`miditok.MusicTokenizer.io_format` property.
 For any tokenizer, the format is the same for both methods.

-The format is deduced from the :py:func:`miditok.MIDITokenizer.is_multi_voc` and ``one_token_stream`` tokenizer attributes. ``one_token_stream`` being ``True`` means that the tokenizer will convert a MIDI file into a single stream of tokens for all instrument tracks, otherwise it will convert each track to a distinct token sequence. :py:func:`miditok.MIDITokenizer.is_multi_voc` being True means that each token stream is a list of lists of tokens, of shape ``(T,C)`` for T time steps and C subtokens per time step.
+The format is deduced from the :py:func:`miditok.MusicTokenizer.is_multi_voc` and ``one_token_stream`` tokenizer attributes. ``one_token_stream`` being ``True`` means that the tokenizer will convert a MIDI file into a single stream of tokens for all instrument tracks, otherwise it will convert each track to a distinct token sequence. :py:func:`miditok.MusicTokenizer.is_multi_voc` being True means that each token stream is a list of lists of tokens, of shape ``(T,C)`` for T time steps and C subtokens per time step.

 This results in four situations, where I is the number of tracks, T is the number of tokens (or time steps) and C the number of subtokens per time step: